SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda Kaleido IP.md

 ### Serial connection

-There is also a serial connection named **connectionSerialKaleido**,which requires the following input during element creation:
+There is also a serial connection named **connectionSerialKaleido**, which requires the following input during element creation:

 SERIAL CONNECTION: